1920 United States presidential election in Idaho

-Background

 At state level, Idaho had begun in 1902 to be very much a one-party Republican state, which it has largely remained since apart from the New Deal era of the 1930s and 1940s.
 For a time there was also a perception that the William Jennings Bryan-led Democratic Party had failed as a “party of reform”.

 However, with the aid of a powerful “peace vote” due to opposition to participation in World War I, and a considerable part of the substantial vote for Eugene Debs, Woodrow Wilson almost completely swept the Western and Plains States in 1916, losing only South Dakota and Oregon.

-However, the Democratic Party’s gains in the West were not to last.
-By the beginning of 1920 skyrocketing inflation and Wilson's focus upon his proposed League of Nations at the expense of domestic policy had helped make the incumbent President very unpopular – besides which Wilson also had major health problems that had left First Lady Edith effectively running the nation.
+However, the Democratic Party's gains in the West were not to last.
+By the beginning of 1920 skyrocketing inflation and Wilson's focus upon his proposed League of Nations at the expense of domestic policy had helped make the incumbent president very unpopular – besides which Wilson also had major health problems that had left First Lady Edith effectively running the nation.
 Political unrest seen in the Palmer Raids and the "Red Scare" further added to the unpopularity of the Democratic Party, since this global political turmoil produced considerable fear of alien revolutionaries invading the country.
 Demand in the West for exclusion of Asian immigrants became even stronger than before.